Remove-PSDrive

 Syntax

-Remove-PSDrive { [[-name] string[]] | [-literalName] string[] }
+Remove-PSDrive { [-name] string[] | [-literalName] string[] }

-[-pSProvider string[]] [-scope string] [-force] [-whatIf] [-confirm] [CommonParameters] Key -name string[] The PowerShell drive name(s), separate multiple names with commas. -literalName string[] The Drive name which will be used exactly as typed.
+[-pSProvider string[]] [-scope string] [-force] [-Confirm] [-WhatIf] [-UseTransaction] [CommonParameters] Key -name string[] The PowerShell drive name(s) to remove, separate multiple names with commas.
+Do not type a colon (:) after the drive name. -literalName string[] The Drive name which will be used exactly as typed.
 No characters are interpreted as wildcards.
-If the name includes escape characters, enclose it in single quotation marks. -pSProvider Remove all of the drives exposed by the specified PowerShell provider. e.g. FileSystem, Registry or Certificate. -scope The scope within which to search for the specified PowerShell drive. -force Override restrictions that prevent the command from succeeding, apart from security settings. e.g. -force will override a files read-only attribute, but will not change file permissions. -whatIf Describe what would happen if you executed the command without actually executing the command. -confirm Prompt for confirmation before executing the command.
-CommonParameters: -Verbose, -Debug, -ErrorAction, -ErrorVariable, -OutVariable.
+If the name includes escape characters, enclose it in single quotation marks. -pSProvider Remove all of the drives associated with the specified PowerShell provider. e.g. FileSystem, Registry or Certificate. -scope An index that identifies the scope from which the drive is being removed. -force Override restrictions that prevent the command from succeeding, apart from security settings. e.g. -force will override a files read-only attribute, but will not change file permissions. -whatIf Describe what would happen if you executed the command without actually executing the command. -confirm Prompt for confirmation before executing the command. -UseTransaction Include the command in the active transaction.

 Examples